DNA samples: When you have to give a sample

 This section of the chapter explains when the police can require you to give them a sample of your DNA, which is done by getting a small blood sample from your finger or by swabbing the inside of your mouth.
 This section also explains the rules the police have to follow when they get a sample.

-The police can require you to give a DNA sample if they’ve arrested you for a criminal offence that carries a possible jail term, or if they intend to charge you with one of those offences.
-If you’re a suspect but they don’t have enough evidence to arrest you or charge you, they can ask you to give a sample voluntarily, and if you refuse they can only get a sample from you if they go to a judge and get a court order – called a “compulsion order”.
+The police can require you to give a DNA sample if they’ve arrested you for a criminal offence that carries a possible prison term, or if they intend to charge you with one of those offences.
+If you’re a suspect, but they don’t have enough evidence to arrest you or charge you, they can ask you to give a sample voluntarily.
+If you refuse, they can only get a sample from you if they go to a judge and get a court order – called a “compulsion order”.

 In general, the police can’t get DNA samples when they’re investigating less serious offences like common assault or wilful damage.
 In those cases, the police can’t take a DNA sample from you without your consent, and the courts have no power to order you to provide a sample.

 What is DNA and how are samples taken?